 14. CD: Press to enter CD mode.
-If a CD is already loaded into the a CD is already loaded into the system, CD play will begin where it ended last.
+If a CD is already loaded into the system, CD play will begin where it and a last.
+If no CD is leaded, NO I ended last.
 If no CD is loaded, NO DISC will appear in the display.
+CD units are designed to play commercially pressed 4.75 in

-CD units are designed to play commercially pressed 4.75 in (12 cm) audio compact discs only.
+(12 cm) audio compact discs only.
 Due to technical incompatibility, certain recordable and re-recordable compact discs may not function correctly when used in CD players.
 Dirty, warped or damaged CDs, irregular shaped CDs, CDs with a scratch protection film attached, and CDs with homemade paper (adhesive) labels should not be inserted into the CD player.
 The label may peel and cause the CD to become jammed.
 It is recommended that homemade CDs be identified with permanent felt tip marker rather than adhesive labels.
 Ballpoint pens may damage CDs.
 Please contact your authorized dealer for further information.